Leap of Kindness Day February 29, 2020

 That's really what Leap of Kindness is all about.
 Inspiring everyone in your community to do something kind for someone else on the extra day we all get on February 29th during a Leap Year.

 In 2020, we're doubling down on Leap of Kindness Day.
-We recently shared our invitation with hundreds of chamber leaders at ACCE's National Convention.
+This summer, we shared our invitation with hundreds of chamber leaders at ACCE's National Convention.
 We've already had over 100 agree to host and facilitate their own celebration of Leap of Kindness Day, in 2020.

-This web page is full of ideas and suggestions. for local chambers.
+This web page is full of ideas and suggestions for local chambers.
 But if your chamber has any question, please call 518-584-3255 or email us at firstname.lastname@example.org.
-You can also sign up to participate below and we'll share everything we have with your chamber!

 Start by using the official Leap of Kindness Day logo

 The #LeapOfKindnessDay logo is open source and was designed to be shared with organizations everywhere.
 Everyone is invited to use this logo in order to promote participation in your own Leap of Kindness Day activities.
-Feel free to copy it from this page or to contact Keith VanVeghten at the Saratoga County Chamber via email to obtain a copy for use online, in print, etc.
+Feel free to copy it from this page or to contact Richard Snyder at email@example.com at the Saratoga County Chamber to obtain a copy for use online, in print, etc.

 Distribute Leap of Kindness Day Cards to inspire participation!